trepanning-io/docker-aint-a-vm/README.md

 ## What does this all mean and why should you care

 By looking at different programming languages we have learned that a container does not need to contain anything but the exact code it needs to operate.
 It needs no files (other than the executable), directories or anything else supporting it.
-Depending on the programming language you maybe forced to included an OS.
+Depending on the programming language you maybe forced to included an OS (everything but a kernel).
 Scripting languages like Python and Node can suffer from needing to "download half the Internet" before they can do anything useful.

 The programming language you choose can have a massive impact on your containerized infrastructure.
 A system based on images that are MB will always be cheaper and more responsive than a system based on images that are GB.
 Storage maybe cheap, but would you rather be waiting to download a 1GB image or a 1MB image before your service is online?

 To be clear.
 I am not advocating you must use a compiled language to get the "full benefit" of a container.
 Node and Python have their place, just as Golang does.
 And there are techniques you can use in the Dockerfile to minimise total image storage (and transfer).
-But if your containers are so big you can't tell the difference from a VM are you sure you're using the technology?
+But if your containers are so big you can't tell the difference from a VM are you sure you're using the right technology?